modx-pro/Docs/docs/en/components/office/index.md

 MODX user account.

-The client can register and authorize on site through email and social media, update properties of their profile and view their [miniShop2][1] orders history.
+The client can register and authorize on site through email and social media, update properties of their profile and view their [miniShop2] orders history.

-Thanks to [the modular architecture][2] of the extra you can add your own controllers to create unique functions.
+Thanks to [the modular architecture][logic] of the extra you can add your own controllers to create unique functions.

-[1]: /en/components/minishop2/
+[minishop2]: /en/components/minishop2/
-[2]: /en/components/office/logic
+[logic]: /en/components/office/logic